neuralblades/team-polls/README.md

   - Socket.io for real-time communication
   - JWT for authentication
   - PostgreSQL for data persistence
+  - Redis for caching and scaling
+  - Prometheus metrics for monitoring

 - **Frontend**:
   - React with Vite